-Our unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information and with the instructions to Securities and Exchange Commission ("SEC") Form 10-Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of Iteris as of September 30, 2009, the consolidated results of operations for the three and six months ended September 30, 2009 and 2008 and the consolidated cash flows for the six months ended September 30, 2009 and 2008.
+Our unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information and with the instructions to Securities and Exchange Commission ("SEC") Form 10-Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of Iteris as of December 31, 2009, the consolidated results of operations for the three and nine months ended December 31, 2009 and 2008 and the consolidated cash flows for the nine months ended December 31, 2009 and 2008.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to the rules and regulations of the SEC.
-The results of operations for the three and six months ended September 30, 2009 are not necessarily indicative of those to be expected for future quarterly periods or the entire year.
+The results of operations for the three and nine months ended December 31, 2009 are not necessarily indicative of those to be expected for future quarterly periods or the entire fiscal year.
 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended March 31, 2009 ("fiscal 2009"), which was filed with the SEC on June 12, 2009.
+We have evaluated subsequent events through February 2, 2010, which represents the date these financial statements were issued.